blukatdevelopment/UnchainedWorldsOld/core_edition/spell_compendium.md

 Casting Speed: 1 action
 Distance: 30 feet
 Duration: Instantaneous
 You extract some of your life essence and transfer it to another creature.
-You take 2d8 necrotic damage, which cannot be reduced in any way, and one creature you chose within range regains a number of hit points equal to the necrotic damage you take.
+You take 2d8 necrotic damage, which cannot be reduced in any way, and one creature you chose within range regains a number of hit points equal to double the necrotic damage you take.
 ```

 ```